 Generally, this irregular pied is not desirable for breeding, but it can make some pretty birds.

-Since Pied is split to white, breeding two pied ducks will result in some solid white ducks.
+Since Pied is sometimes split to white, breeding two pied ducks can result in some solid white ducks.

 Duclair sometimes has larger color portions than magpie, while magpie specifically refers to the smaller heart shaped patch and cap.

 And no, I don't have any actual duclair, sadly.
 We did manage to breed a few magpies this year (2013), and maybe we'll work on that again next summer.